Resumes Without a Proper Cover Letter Will Be Ignored

 Use the “reasonable person” test.
 What is this?
 The reasonable person test simply means asking yourself if the average person in your community would understand what you have written.
 Understand and respond to it positively in emotion.
 I often find myself turned off by the persona the applicant is trying to portray when reading cover letters that seem to try too hard by showcasing vocabulary and long strings of sentences.

 Following directions requires no further explanation.
 If they ask, provide.
 Provide in the format they ask for it.
 If they ask for a letter, don’t mail a package or tweet a response just to be noticed.
 Unconventional tactics are sensational more than they are successful.

 Behavioral interviewing is a commonplace interview technique designed to ask questions which show how the interviewee will react in work-related situations.
 Check out our post on how to prepare for a behavioral interview here.
 More and more companies are asking for the same type of information in your cover letter as a qualifier before even speaking with you.

 Ex.
 When applying-Answers to the following should be included in your cover letter: Name three adjectives people use to describe you and describe a time when you have dealt with a challenging interpersonal situation

 Want an impressive answer?
 Name three adjectives each followed by a succinct explanation.
 Just follow the directions as required, no more or less.
 You may have 5 or ten adjectives but leave it at 3.

-As for describe a time when…this one is tricky.
+As for describing a time when…this one is tricky.
 I kind of like these folks!
 This question covers a lot of ground.
-Can you follow directions, provide an authentic answer and give them a peak into what it’s like working with you?
+Can you follow directions, provide an authentic answer and give them a peek into what it’s like working with you?
 Wow!